zaahirdawood/zaahirdawood/README.md

 ### Hi there 👋

-Data scientist with over 3+ of experience applying machine learning, natural language processing, and advanced analytics in Adtech, Edtech, and logistics.
-Possesses transferable domain knowledge from optimizing logistics businesses and operations, working in SaaS product-led companies.
-Working my way into ML Engineer and have a keen interest in reinforcement.
+Data scientist with over 3+ of experience applying machine learning, natural language processing, and advanced analytics in logistics, Adtech, Edtech, and CX.
+Domain knowledge in optimizing logistics businesses and operations, working in SaaS product-led companies.
+Working my way into ML Engineer and have a keen interest in reinforcement learning, operations research and causal inference.

-- 🔭 I’m currently working at an Edtech Company
+- 🔭 I’m currently working at Usertesting a CX Marketplace
 - 🌱 I’m currently learning Advanced Statistics, LLM's & Reinforcement Learning
 - 👯 I’m looking to collaborate on ML Ops & Natural Language Processing Projects